 Also known as Leucochroa candidisima or “cargol mongeta,” and “cargol jueu” grows to around 20mm.
 It’s difficult to miss these snails, as they have stark white shells and very dark bodies.
 They live mostly in Italy.

 However, their large size makes them an ideal meal if you’re really hungry, and can be found in almost every country of the world.
+If you find one outside of a controlled farming environment, be cautious regardless of how hungry you are.
+Proper, thorough cooking is not optional with this one.

 Reasons To Eat Snails